hurenkam/node-red-hue-base/README.md

  - [@hurenkam/node-red-hue-services](https://github.com/hurenkam/node-red-hue-services): This is mostly an eye-candy package, and contains specialized nodes for many known service types, with separate colors and type specific status feedback (depends on [@hurenkam/node-red-hue-base](https://github.com/hurenkam/node-red-hue-base)).
  - [@hurenkam/node-red-hue-behavior](https://github.com/hurenkam/node-red-hue-behavior): This is a new package with nodes that can do more complex automation using messages from/to services as defined in node-red-hue-services.
 Note that it does not depend on this package specifically, as the dependency is on the message level only (thus could be triggered/used by logic outside this package as well).
 It does depend on [@hurenkam/npm-utils](https://github.com/hurenkam/npm-utils).

-    ##### Warning!
-The 0.7.0 release breaks existing 0.6.x and 0.5.x flows because the type names have been modified to use the @hurenkam/node-red-hue-services/ prefix.

-## Devices / Behaviors:
-- Removed for now, services should cover all the basics, devices & behaviors will be re-introduced in a later release as separate packages.

-## Services:
-- Button
-- Camera Motion
-- Contact
-- Device Power
-- Grouped Light
-- Light
-- Light Level
-- Motion
-- Relative Rotary
-- Scene
-- Temperature
-- Zigbee Connectivity

 ## Todo
-- ~~Bridge discovery and automatic key generation has not yet been implemented.
-Currently the~~ ~~bridge needs to be configured manually with an ip address and known key.~~
-- ~~Provide better low level support for simple resources as 'grouped_light' or 'light'.~~
-- ~~Provide a generic sevice node (to allow using as of yet unsupported services)~~
-- ~~Use scope, this is probably required if i want to upload this as a package.~~
-- ~~Fix packaging, now I'm using a symlink to point to my *UI.js files, this needs a proper solution.~~
-- ~~Upload package to node-red library~~
-- ~~Unit Tests for Clip~~
-- ~~Unit Tests for Nodes~~
-- ~~Contact sensor~~
-- ~~Camera~~
-- Geofencing
-- ~~Smart Scenes~~
 - Unit Tests for UI

 # Use
 Using these nodes requires a bit of knowledge on the clip v2 api, as i designed this palette to offer an easy low level interface towards clip.